abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

     c.
 We have Supplier data by Product.
 Supplier connects to Product.

     d.
-We have Reseller's location data by Geo.
+We have the Reseller's location data by Geo.
 Geo connects to Reseller.

     e.
-We have Customer information by Reseller.
+We have Customer information from the Reseller.
 Customer connects to Reseller.

 ## Task 3: Review Power Queries